SerialDesignatorN/taser/README.md

 without having to type ```kill <PROCESSID>``` or ```killall <PROCESSNAME>```.
 Just follow the CLI with just only a argument including process ID or name.
 Everything will be done in the shell script so you only need to type the process ID or name without to type the command.
 # How to run
-I only have instructions for Linux or Unix.
+I only have instructions for Linux or Unix or DOS.
 Sorry, Windows users.
 ### To start
 1. Clone this repo
 ```